AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 This page has been translated by machine translation.
 View original

-The AWS Interconnect - multicloud, which had been in preview since November 2025, has finally become generally available after about 5 months!
-Along with this, Google Cloud's Partner Cross-Cloud Interconnect for AWS has also moved out of preview.
-I've been looking forward to this feature since hearing the announcement at AWS re:Invent 2025, so I'd like to introduce it.
+AWS Interconnect - multicloud, which had its preview announced in November 2025, has finally reached GA after approximately 5 months!
+Alongside this, Google Cloud's Partner Cross-Cloud Interconnect for AWS has also exited preview.
+Since I'd been looking forward to this feature ever since hearing the announcement at AWS re:Invent 2025, I'd like to introduce it here.

 - AWS announces general availability of AWS Interconnect - multicloud